liggiorgio/ogd/Docs/GameDesignDocument.md

 A user analysis by Newzoo [1] on King's *Candy Crush*, a top performer on both Google Play and Apple Store, shows that the actual player base is broader than the intended audience: although King's core demographic is mostly women, a significant portion of players (40%) are male.
 In particular, *Candy Crush* appeals to a demographic with 42% of players between the age of 21-35 and almost 40% above 35.

-The same analysis also highlights some features of Supercell's *Clash Royale* core players: they are predominantly male (77%), and over half of them fall into the 21-35 age category with only 23% of players over the age of 35.
+The same analysis also highlights some features of Supercell's *Clash of Clans* core players: they are predominantly male (77%), and over half of them fall into the 21-35 age category with only 23% of players over the age of 35.
 We account for these insights due to the presence of fast-action elements in our game, considered in titles not belonging to the classic puzzle game genre.

 Finally, most *Candy Crush* players enjoy the game on mobile devices, and define themselves as "casual gamers" (45%); they mainly play games to pass the time and don’t invest a lot of money in them.
-On the other hand, *Clash Royale* players are at least "mid-core", playing games on a regular basis and being also open to try different type of games (16%) such as a puzzle game.
+On the other hand, *Clash of Clans* players are at least "mid-core", playing games on a regular basis and being also open to try different type of games (16%) such as a puzzle game.

 Of *Candy Crush Saga*’s players, males (54%), are more likely to pay for mobile games.

-These consideration are still valid when considering other titles for comparison purposes, and not restricted to the *Candy Crush Saga* and *Clash Royale* titles only.
+Comparing *Clash of Clans* with its younger brother *Clash Royale* [2], it shows the player base is virtually the same with small variations of the statistical values.
+Then, previous considerations are still valid when considering similar titles for comparison purposes, and not restricted to the *Candy Crush Saga* and *Clash Royale* titles only.

 ### 3.2 Target Audience
 The study shows how the public is diverse among some genres.
 Age is not a restriction since a large share of users can enjoy the same contents and themes in games; gender is blatantly relevant for similar reasons.